Come see forests and peaks, but clean up, New Zealand says

 "New Zealand is our home.
 It is precious.
 Everyone who lives and travels here has a responsibility to look after it," a voiceover says on the video, adding that "While traveling in New Zealand, follow the Tiaki Promise."

-Tourism has boomed in recent years and in 2016 overtook the dairy industry as New Zealand's largest source of foreign income.
+Tourism has boomed in recent years.
+In 2016, it overtook the dairy industry as New Zealand's largest source of foreign income.

 Over the past year, about 3.8 million tourists visited the nation, which has a resident population of just under 5 million.
 The largest numbers of tourists came from Australia, China and the United States.